-Name Age Educational Brief Experience Qualifications Mr. Sridhar 69 FCA, FCS, LLB from New Mr. Jayaraman was CS & CFO of Jayaraman years Law College, MMS from Maharashtra Scooters Ltd., a listed (6) Symbiosis Institute of company of Bajaj Group for 22 years (Chairman and Business Management from 1979-2001 and Company Secretary Independent of Bajaj Auto Ltd since 2001.
-He has rich Director) experience in the field of finance & financial services.
-Mr. Purav 51 MBA from The Wharton Mr. Jhaveri has over two decades of Jhaveri years School of the University experience.
-He is currently serving as a Silaveii years of Pennsylvania, master's President of Investments at Bajaj Finserv (Associate, non- in management from Limited.
-He joined the Bajaj Finserv executive, non- NMIMS, Mumbai and Limited in the year 2020.
-Mr. Jhaveri independent holds a Chartered looks after investment process and additional Financial Analyst (CFA) development and enhancements.
-Director) certification, and Financial Risk Before joining Bajaj Finserv Limited, Mr. Management (FRM) Jhaveri was managing director of certification.
-Investment strategy and portfolio manager with Franklin Templeton Investments, USA and handled the investment team across 16 countries.
+Name Age Educational Qualifications Brief Experience Mr. Sridhar Jayaraman (Chairman and Independent Director) 69 years FCA, FCS, LLB from New Law College, MMS from Symbiosis Institute of Business Management Mr. Jayaraman was CS & CFO of Maharashtra Scooters Ltd., a listed company of Bajaj Group for 22 years from 1979-2001 and Company Secretary of Bajaj Auto Ltd since 2001.
+He has rich experience in the field of finance & financial services.
+Mr. Purav Jhaveri [] (Associate, non- executive, non- independent and additional Director) 51 years MBA from The Wharton School of the University of Pennsylvania, master's in management from NMIMS, Mumbai and holds a Chartered Financial Analyst (CFA) certification, and Financial Risk Management (FRM) certification.
+Mr. Jhaveri has over two decades of experience.
+He is currently serving as a President of Investments at Bajaj Finserv Limited.
+He joined the Bajaj Finserv Limited in the year 2020.
+Mr. Jhaveri looks after investment process development and enhancements.
+Before joining Bajaj Finserv Limited, Mr. Jhaveri was managing director of Investment strategy and portfolio manager with Franklin Templeton Investments, USA and handled the investment team across 16 countries.
 He has actively managed a global equity fund and international ETF.
-Mr. Ravi 64 CA, ICWA and B.Com.
-Mr. Venkatraman retired in July 2020 as Venkatraman years from University of the ED & CFO of Mahindra & Mahindra Madras Financial Services Ltd (MMFSL).
-(Independent Associated with MMFSL since its Director) inception and has played significant role in shaping up the organisation for more than 28 years.
-Mr. Sridhar 69 FCA, FCS, LLB from New Mr. Jayaraman was CS & CFO of Jayaraman years Law College, MMS from Maharashtra Scooters Ltd., a listed (Chairman and Symbiosis Institute of Business Management company of Bajaj Group for 22 years from 1979-2001 and Company Secretary Independent Dusiness Management of Bajaj Auto Ltd since 2001.
-He has rich Director) experience in the field of finance & Director) l experience in the field of finance &
+Mr. Ravi Venkatraman (Independent Director) 64 years CA, ICWA and B.Com. from University of Madras Mr. Venkatraman retired in July 2020 as the ED & CFO of Mahindra & Mahindra Financial Services Ltd (MMFSL).
+Associated with MMFSL since its inception and has played significant role in shaping up the organisation for more than 28 years.
+Mr. Sridhar Jayaraman (Chairman and Independent Director) 69 years FCA, FCS, LLB from New Law College, MMS from Symbiosis Institute of Business Management Mr. Jayaraman was CS & CFO of Maharashtra Scooters Ltd., a listed company of Bajaj Group for 22 years from 1979-2001 and Company Secretary of Bajaj Auto Ltd since 2001.
+He has rich experience in the field of finance & financial services.

-Name Age Educational Brief Experience

-Qualifications

-financial services.

-Mr. 64 CA and B. Com Mr. Gohel is a Practicing Chartered

-Mahendrakumar years Accountant - Specializing in Taxation

-Amritlal Gohel and Audit since 1989.
+Name Age Educational Qualifications Brief Experience Mr. 64 CA and B. Com Mr. Gohel is a Practicing Chartered Mahendrakumar years Accountant - Specializing in Taxation and Amritlal Gohel - Audit since 1989.
 Partner at M/s.
 AMJ & Co.
-Chartered Accountants,
+Chartered Accountants, Mumbai.
+(Independent Director)

-(Independent Mumbai.

-Director)

-^{}Mr. Purav Jhaveri has been appointed as an associate, non-executive, non-independent and additional Director on the Board of Trustees, with effect from June 15, 2024, subject to approval of shareholders at the ensuing annual general meeting of the Trustee Company.
+Mr. Purav Jhaveri has been appointed as an associate, non-executive, non-independent and additional Director on the Board of Trustees, with effect from June 15, 2024, subject to approval of shareholders at the ensuing annual general meeting of the Trustee Company.